SuMyatMyatHtay/AIHealthAdvisor/README.md

 # How to set up (Su's Part)

 - run "python mysql_createdb.py"
-- inside the mysql, run the file which is under the "MySQL Database" folder
+- deploy the currentFlow.json under the Node-Red folder.
-- run "python ciot_app_model.py" file

 # What will be in next release